An Unrivaled Canine Expert

 In 1986, Michael joined the Nassau County Police Department.
 He was promoted to Police Sergeant in 1992 and became the Commanding Officer of the Department’s Canine Unit.
 In this position, Michael was directly responsible for the training, selection, and deployment of the unit’s canine teams.
 In that capacity, he planned and supervised security details for foreign dignitaries and high-ranking political figures including the President of the United States.
 He was later promoted to Lieutenant.

 As a state certified trainer and examiner of police canines, Michael evaluated canine teams for law enforcement agencies throughout New York State.
 As a member of the Nassau County Police Department, Michael was chosen to attend the prestigious FBI National Academy in 1998, where he spent nearly three months studying executive law enforcement management.

-Michael's company was dedicated to providing high-quality bomb and other scent detection dogs to private industry.
-Their services were utilized at “Ground Zero,” the site of the September 11, 2001 terrorist attack(s?).
-CCI provided its services to financial institutions, schools, cruise ship companies and foreign governments.
+As a canine forensics expert, Michael formed a private company in 1998—Canine Consultants International—dedicated to providing high-quality explosive, narcotics, cadaver, and other scent detection dog services to the private industry.
+The company’s services were utilized at Ground Zero following the terrorist attacks on September 11, 2001, to assist in the recovery efforts.
+Additionally, Canine Consultants International provided its services to financial institutions, schools, cruise ship companies, and foreign governments.